 Forgiving yourself when things are not going as planned is critical in accepting the way things truly are and gives us the ability to move forward toward a more productive mindset.
 Feeling guilty, mad or frustrated can render us unwilling to be open-minded.

 Instead, use this as a learning experience to reflect on what you can do better next time these feelings of frustration emerge, focusing on understanding why the end goal is important and then letting go of whatever is out of your control.
 Flexibility within the workplace is key to success, regardless of the environment in which you work.
 Behind every great person, company or business success, there was probably a moment where the prospect of failure was faced and overcome.
 The difference between losing and victory was likely a reinvention or evolution of an approach that turned failure into triumph.
-So make a conscious effort to learn from difficult situations in the moment and then, let go.
+So make a conscious effort to take this mindfulness at work tip to heart and learn from difficult situations in the moment and then, let go.

 3. Lighten up

 If you’re a “Yes Person” like me, your workload can rapidly become overwhelming.
+During these overwhelming moments, it can be hard to immediately put mindfulness at work tips into practice.
+Take the time to pause and think about how you want to react.
 One way to counteract the weight of a stressful week at work is to lighten up and laugh more often.
 If you’re laughing while reading this, you’re off to a great start.

 Once you have answered the questions above, approach this situation with gratitude for what you DO have, it will likely help illuminate the problem and help reshape your frame of mind from “this is what I need to do… [Fill in what you are dreading]” to “this is what I want to do because… [Fill in what you are grateful for.]”